rra/krb5-strength/README.md

 Do this instead of running the test program directly since it will ensure that necessary environment variables are set up.

+To run the test suite, you will need Perl 5.010 or later and the dependencies of the `heimdal-history` program.
+The following additional Perl modules will also be used by the test suite if present:

+* Perl6::Slurp
+* Test::MinimumVersion
+* Test::Perl::Critic
+* Test::Pod
+* Test::Spelling
+* Test::Strict

+All are available on CPAN.
+Some tests will be skipped if the modules are not available.

 To enable tests that don't detect functionality problems but are used to sanity-check the release, set the environment variable `RELEASE_TESTING`